Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Face-to-face interaction network

 \subsection{Community analysis}

+Infomap was used to detect the communities.
+This is a community analysis method that optimizes the map equation as an evaluation function\cite{RN51,Rosvall2009}.
+Modularity maximization is a widely used method for community analysis.
+However, it can fail to detect small communities owing to its resolution limit\cite{barabasi2016network}.
+Infomap has the advantage of a smaller resolution limit than modularity\cite{PhysRevE.91.012809}.
+We chose Infomap because of the merit of the resolution limit and the suitability for community analysis of large-scale networks.
-We use Infomap to detect communities by optimizing an evaluation function called the map equation \cite{RN51,Rosvall2009}.
-Assuming that the network is partitioned into $n_\mathrm{c}$ communities, we encode the trajectory of a random walker on this network in the most efficient way.
-In other words, we describe this trajectory with the smallest number of codes.
-In the ideal encoding, the random walkers stay inside the community and do not come out easily.

-This ideal coding is obtained in the following way. \begin{itemize} \item Give each community a single code (create a codebook). \item Assign a codeword to each node in the community.
-The same codeword can be used for different communities. \item Each community is assigned an exit code when a random walker leaves the community. \end{itemize}

-So the goal is to give the shortest code that describes a random walk.
-Once this code is given, the community structure can be found by looking at the codebook, which contains the code assigned to each community.
+The network was assumed to be partitioned into $n$ communities, and the trajectory of a random walker in this network was encoded in the most efficient manner.
+In other words, this trajectory was described by the smallest number of codes.
+In ideal encoding, the random walker remains in the communities and did not come out easily.
+We obtained this ideal code in the following manner.
+First, a codeword was assigned to each community.
+Second, one codeword was assigned to each node in each community.
+The same codeword can be used for different communities.
+Finally, an exit codeword was assigned to each community when a random walker left the community.
+The goal was to provide the shortest code for describing a random walk in a network.
+We determined the community structure by looking at the codebook, which has the code assigned to each community.

-The optimized code is obtained by minimizing the map equation:
+The optimized code was obtained by minimizing the map equation:

-The first item of equation (\ref{mapequation}) is the expected value of the number of bits needed to describe a random walkers' trajectory between communities.
-Here $q$ is the probability that the random walker moves between communities during a given step.
-The second item is the expected value of the number of bits needed to describe the random walkers' trajectory within a community.
-Here $H(P_\mathrm{c})$ is the entropy of the random walkers' trajectory within the community, including the exit code when leaving community $c$.
+where the first term was the expected value of the number of bits are needed to describe the random walker's movement between the communities. $q_{\curvearrowright}$ was the probability that the random walker moved between communities during a given step, and $H_\mathrm{map}(\mathcal{Q})$ was the entropy of the random walker's movement between the communities.
+The second term was the expected value of the number of bits required to describe a random walker's movement within communities. $p^i_{\circlearrowright}$ was the summation of the probability that the random walker moved within community $i$ and exited the community $i$ during a given step, and $H_\mathrm{map}(P_i)$ was the entropy of the random walker's movement within the community $i$.